Andrew Hoggard: Political career

+First term, 2023-present

 During the 2023 election, Hoggard came third place in the Rangitīkei electorate, which was won by National Party candidate Suze Redmayne.
 He was however elected to Parliament on the ACT party list.

 Following the formation of the National-led coalition government, Hoggard became Minister for Biosecurity, Minister for Food Safety, Associate Minister of Agriculture, and Associate Minister of the Environment in late November 2023.
 In the agriculture portfolio he is responsible for animal welfare, skills and significant natural areas.
 In the environment portfolio he is responsible for the Jobs for Nature programme, biodiversity, and freshwater regulations for farmers.

 On 14 March 2024 Hoggard, as Associate Environment Minister, announced that the government would suspend the obligation for councils to impose Significant Natural Areas (SNAs) under the previous Sixth Labour Government's National Policy Statement for Indigenous Biodiversity for three years, while the Resource Management Act 1991 is being replaced.
 Significant Natural Areas are places in New Zealand where rare or threatened plants or animals are found.
 Their protection was previously required under the Resource Management Act.
 On 15 March he released a statement saying his 14 March comment had been misunderstood: "To be clear, there has been no change to statutory and regulatory obligations on councils at this point.
 If my statement has been read in a way that suggested that the change had already come into effect, this was not the intention".
 University of Otago law Professor Andrew Geddis said the statement was "misleading at best, and borderline unlawful at worst.
 No minister can by mere announcement remove an existing legal obligation imposed by a parliamentary enactment."